 Many people are aware that someone who is seriously injured, or worse, can recover damages from the entity responsible for their injury.
 Damages are almost always in the form of financial payments, and personal injury damages typically cover monetary losses or costs associated with the injury.
 These costs might include hospital or physical therapy bills, lost wages due to time away from work, mechanic fees for fixing a damaged vehicle and so on.
 But did you know you might also be entitled to compensation for emotional distress?
 What are your rights regarding emotional suffering that you have sustained from either witnessing or being involved in a life-altering injury or tragedy?

 Can Emotional Distress Be Addressed In Personal Injury Lawsuits?

 First, it’s important to know that you do have rights in a personal injury lawsuit when it comes to emotional suffering.
 If you have been injured or someone you love was injured or even killed due to someone else’s negligence, it could have a lasting effect on your entire life.
 This includes the very real psychological impact that injuries can carry.

-When you are injured, whether in a car accident, on the job or in some other situation, you might grapple with profound feelings of depression or anger, along with the physical pain and difficulty of your injury and subsequent recovery.
-If your injury causes a permanent physical handicap or chronic pain, such as what might result from common construction site injuries or other traumatic work-related accidents, the effects of dealing with that will be both physical and emotional, and you may deserve compensation for both.
+If you have sustained injuries from a truck accident, injuries while on the job or have been injured in some other situation, you might grapple with profound feelings of depression or anger, along with the physical pain and difficulty of your injury and subsequent recovery.
+If your injury causes a permanent physical handicap or chronic pain, such as what might result from common construction site injuries or other traumatic workplace accidents, the effects of dealing with that will be both physical and emotional, and you may deserve compensation for both.